-The risk of developing Parkinson's disease increases with age, but it can affect younger people as well.
-This is termed "young onset PD," or YOPD.
-Scientists have discovered that certain environmental factors (such as exposure to certain toxins or drugs) may result in the symptoms of PD, but, in general, it is believed that a combination of predisposing genetic factors and "triggering" events is the cause of most the disorder.
+Your risk of developing Parkinson's disease increases with age, but it can affect younger people as well (called "young onset PD" or YOPD).
+Scientists have discovered that certain environmental factors (such as exposure to certain toxins or drugs) may result in the symptoms of PD, but in general, PD is caused by a combination of predisposing genetic factors and "triggering" events.

 Q: What are the treatment options for Parkinson's disease?

 As of now, there is no cure for Parkinson's disease and no proven treatments to stop or slow its progression.
-However, there are a variety of medications and surgical options that can help improve symptoms.
-The decision when to begin medication for Parkinson's and what treatment to select is a personal one that's best made by the person living with condition and his or her care team.
+However, there are a variety of therapies that can help.
+Treatment options include medication and surgery, as well as physical, occupational, and speech therapy.

 Q: How can I find others living with Parkinson's disease?

 Support groups for people with Parkinson's disease and their caregivers are an important source of information and emotional comfort.
 There are many national and local advocacy and support organizations as well as activities at Mount Sinai and resources for people living with this condition.